OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### autocreated-meters

-MAAMC and Obvius meters can be automatically created.
+MAMAC and Obvius meters can be automatically created.
 The code needs to be updated so the unit associated with the meter can be added as part of creating the meter.
 Note it will be rejected if there is not appropriate unit.

 ### graphs